Tintern: Walks

 Tintern is home to an extensive network of local footpaths, linking with two long-distance paths: On the Welsh side, the Wye Valley Walk passes nearby, and on the English side, the Offa's Dyke path is also near.
 The former wireworks railway bridge north of the abbey crosses the River Wye, and is open to the public.
 It leads, on the English side of the river, to several clearly marked walking paths, most notably a path to the "Devil's Pulpit", and other paths which also lead to Offa's Dyke.

+Football

+Tintern Abbey Football Club plays in Division 1 of the East Gwent League.
+Home matches are played on the Leytons field in Tintern, The club is known for having one of the most picturesque views in Welsh and world football.